What Is Form FL-142? The Schedule of Assets and Debts Explained

 Mistakes and Best Practices

-Omitting assets entirely non-disclosure can result in the undisclosed asset being awarded to the other party
+Omitting assets non-disclosure can result in the asset being awarded to the other party

 Confusing the service requirement FL-142 is served on the other party, not filed with the court